xylix/lean-site-template/README.md

 ## Contributors

-The 1.0 version of this site generator was built bu @henryaj & @mondayrain.
+The 1.0 version of this site generator was built by [@henryaj](https://github.com/henryaj) & [@mondayrain](https://github.com/mondayrain).

-Special thanks to others in the LEAN network for proofreading and editing!
+Additional thanks to those in the LEAN network for proofreading and editing!